clojure-numerics/expresso/README.md

 ### Future Development
-Currently, expresso is well suited for manipulations of symbolic expressions in clojure, it also has some support for solving equations, etc what you excpect from a computer algebra system.
+Currently, expresso is well suited for manipulations of symbolic expressions in clojure, it also has some support for solving equations, etc what you expect from a computer algebra system.
 However it is still far from a full featured CAS System like Maxima.
 Any contributions to help it become a real clojure Computer Algebra System are very welcome!

 In the short term I am hoping to get symbolic matrices working soon.
 That means having an expression as a core.matrix implementation.
 This will be possible with the generic core.matrix api which is currently in development.